MicrosoftDocs/power-automate-docs/articles/data-operations.md

     [ { "first": "Eugenia", "last": "Lopez" }]
     ```

-## Use the create CSV table action
+## Use the 'create CSV table' action

-Use the **Data Operation - Create CSV table** action to change a JSON array input into a comma-separated value (CSV) table.
+Use the **Create CSV table - Data Operation** action to change a JSON array input into a comma-separated value (CSV) table.
 You can keep the headers visible in the CSV output.
 In this example, you convert the following array into a CSV table:

 ``` JSON
 [ { "first": "Eugenia", "last": "Lopez" }, { "first": "Elizabeth", "last": "Moore" } ]
 ```

-1. Find, add, and then configure the **Data Operation - Create CSV table** action to resemble the following image.
+1. Find, add, and then configure the **Create CSV table - Data Operation** action to resemble the following image.

     >[!div class="mx-imgBorder"]
     >![Screenshot of Configuring the Create CSV table action.
 From is set to Body, and Columns is set to Automatic.](./media/data-operations/create-csv-table-2.png "Configure the CSV table action")